Blendify/blender-manual/blender_docs/manual/getting_started/help.rst

 This displays the image where you can identify package and version.
 At the top-right corner, you can see the Date that Blender was compiled and the Git Hash.
-For example, in our Splash Screen below, you can see the version **2.76b** and the revision number **f337fea**.
+For example, in our Splash Screen below, you can see the version: **2.77** and the Git hash: **b0a7e77**.
 This can be useful to give to support personnel when diagnosing a problem.

 There is also some Internet based help options that are also present in the Blender *Splash Screen*.
 These are presented as the same links you will find in the *Help* Menu.

 .. figure:: /images/getting_started-help_splash.png

-   Blender Splash Screen, Blender Version 2.76b
+   Blender Splash Screen, Blender Version 2.77.